 Crum Creek Force Main Replacement - 2017

 The new force main will be sized to handle the addition new flows from our three new members plus increasing infiltration & inflow from existing municipal members.

 When designing the new force main, the Authority investigated the potential energy savings of installing a larger diameter pipe and smaller horse power pumps.
 Our engineer indicated that by installing a 36" diameter pipe, we could reduce each motor size by 50 horse power and still maintain the minimum flow velocity needed in the force main.
-The monthly energy savings is calculated to be twice the cost to borrow the money to pay for the larger diameter pipe.
+The energy savings will pay for the extra cost of the larger force main, over a 30" diameter pipe in seven (7) years.
+The pipe should remain in service well over 50 years.

 Crum Creek Interceptor Capital Improvements - 2010